Why Adam Lisagor from Sandwich uses a teleprompter for video calls

 As Adam Lisagor puts it — “eye contact is very important when you’re talking to someone in real life, so it should be equally important on a video conversation as well.”
 So is Adam attempting to look more attractive and intelligent by using a teleprompter?
 Yes.
 Is it likely working?
 Also yes.

 Using a teleprompter aligns your focus with your screen display

-The main purpose of a teleprompter during video calls is that it allows you to look straight into your camera lens while simultaneously looking at your display, giving the impression of direct eye contact.
-Here’s how Adam describes his setup:
+The main purpose of an iPad teleprompter during video calls is that it allows you to look straight into your camera lens while simultaneously looking at your display.
+Being able to do both at the same time gives the impression of direct eye contact.
+Here’s how Adam describes his iPad teleprompter setup:

 “With a teleprompter, I can use my Blackmagic Pocket Cinema 6K camera and nice lens as a ‘webcam.’
 With the iPad display reflected back up into the angled glass, I can look directly at the other people on the call while looking directly into my fancy lens, so they see me talking directly to them.”

 The only issue is that the teleprompter’s mirror displays your iPad image upside down and backward.
 And that’s where the inspiration for Luna Display’s Teleprompter Mode came to light.